soulellis/artbook.printedweb.org/README.md

-# Urgency Print Lab / Artbook @ MoMA PS1 Bookstore August 5, 2018
+# Urgency Print Lab / Artbook @ MoMA PS1 Book Space August 5, 2018

 The smooth flow of network culture has been normalized.